derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/10/2022 16:32:16 : 3 Database Admins walked into a NoSQL bar.
+19/10/2022 16:32:06 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many QAs does it take to change a lightbulb?
-They noticed that the room was dark.
-They don't fix problems, they find them.
+What do you mean 911 is only for emergencies?
+I've got a merge conflict.
 <!-- replace-with-joke ends -->